FORGING FUTURES SCHEME

 laura.glendinning@roslin.ed.ac.uk

-Postdoctoral Research Associate at Heriot-Watt University
+Research Associate at University of Glasgow

 s.holland@hw.ac.uk

-Postdoctoral Research Associate at University of Glasgow
+Postdoctoral Research Associate at the University of Edinburgh

 rebecca.mchugh@glasgow.ac.uk